Exhibitor Rules & Regulations

 Maritz Global Event (MGE)

-The official registration and lead retrieval provider for WEFTEC 2025.
-Through the Registration Portal you can register for badges and choose how you want them delivered, download attendee lists, and order lead retrieval.
+Maritz is the official registration and lead retrieval provider for WEFTEC 2026.
+Use the Registration Portal you can register for badges, download attendee lists, and order lead retrieval.

 Primary Contact